RadekGod/pq-toolkit/README.md

 ### How to create revisions

-1. Make sure you have `.env.prod` file in `src/deployments` directory
-2. Go to `src/`
+1. Go to `src/`
-3. Run `make alembic-shell`
+2. Run `make alembic-shell`
-4. Execute alembic commands in the shell
+3. Execute alembic commands in the shell
-5. Exit the shell
+4. Exit the shell
-6. Run `make alembic-stop`
+5. Run `make alembic-stop`

 All the revisions are automatically applied at startup.